riceissa/dlw-tutorial-post/post.md

 * [`individual-scale`](https://donations.vipulnaik.com/?display=individual-scale),
-  which displays donations made by individuals (in other words, excluding donations made by private foundations and other group entities).
+  which displays donations made by individuals (in other words, excluding donations made by private foundations and other group entities)
 * [`full`](https://donations.vipulnaik.com/?display=full),
-  which displays all donations tracked by DLW.
+  which displays all donations tracked by DLW
-* [empty value](https://donations.vipulnaik.com/) (the default), which restricts donations to the top 30 donors, donees, and cause areas.
+* [empty value](https://donations.vipulnaik.com/) (the default), which restricts donations to the top 30 donors, donees, and cause areas

 ## Donor page